-- Vehicle annual passes can be purchased at any time and are valid for 12 months.
+Vehicle annual passes can be purchased at any time for $80 (affixed) and $120 (family) and are valid for 12 months.

-- Consider visiting Lathrop State Park during the week to avoid the crowds.
+Consider visiting Lathrop State Park on weekdays to avoid the crowds.

 It’s time to make some meaningful memories as you embark on your Lathrop State Park RV camping experience.
 What better way to make the most out of your first RV rental Lathrop State Park trip than with a vehicle that provides all the comforts of home?